torsday/notebook/GLOSSARY.md

 In Ruby, blocks are closures (anonymous functions) that can be passed to many methods.

+## Bounded Queue

+A queue limited to a fixed number of items.
+There are several efficient implementations of FIFO queues.
+An efficient implementation is one that can perform the operations—enqueuing and dequeuing—in O(1) time.

 ## Brevity

 Concise and exact use of words in writing or speech.